irvinecodingclub/irvinecodingclub.github.io/volunteer.md

 # What is the Inspire Coding Club?

-Inspire Coding Club (ICC) is a non-profit organization run by students and serving K-12 students in Orange County.
+Inspire Coding Club (ICC) is a 503(c) non-profit organization run by students, for students.
 The Inspire Coding Club is a [Presidential Volunteer Service Award](https://www.presidentialserviceawards.gov/) Certifying Organization.

 ### How to Join

-Join our [Discord Server](https://inspirecoding.org/join) full of other ICC members and volunteers.
+Join our [Discord Server](https://inspirecoding.org/join) and verify to join!
 Form teams for competitions and hackathons or teach courses!

 # Ways to contribute!